henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 ---
 A few weeks ago Angular v14 was released with a lot of new amazing features.
 And, since then, I've spent some time studying and applying these to my projects.

 It's hard not to admit how much excited I'm feeling about the standalone component feature.
-This feature, in my opinion, is the most relevant improvement that Anguhas had in ages.
+This feature, in my opinion, is the most relevant improvement that Angular has had over the years.
 That will change how we develop our applications and, mainly, that will turn the components simpler to read and write.
 In the future, probably, we won't need NgModules anymore.

 ### What's a standalone component?

 Well, the standalone component is just a common Angular component that we already know but with further features.
 That's a mixing of a component and NgModule.

-Therefore, we don't need to import our component into a NgModule to use it, because this component is self-contained.
+Therefore, we don't need to import our component into a NgModule to use it, because this kind of component is self-contained.

 Let's see a simple code to understand how to use it.